parkr/docker-github-actions-runner/README.md

 ### Organization repository token generation

-If you want to add the runner to a repository within an Github organization you own, follow the steps above, but be sure to:
+To add the runner to a repository within an Github organization you own, follow the steps above, but be sure to:
 * select your organization as the resource owner
 * For `Permissions`, under `Repositories` you need to add `Administration` and select Read and Write mode.

 ### Organization-level token generation

-If you want to add the runner to an Github organization you own, follow the steps above, but be sure to:
+To add the runner to an Github organization you own, follow the steps above, but be sure to:
 * select your organization as the resource owner
 * For `Permissions`, under `Organizations` you need to add `Administration` and `Self-hosted runners` and select Read and Write mode for both.